211tbc/synthesis/docs/synthesis_install_read_me.txt

 -run buildout again:
 ~/myrestservice$ ./bin/buildout

--edit ~/myrestservice/synthesis/synthesis/conf/settings.py with the correct paths/db passwords, etc.
+-edit ~/myrestservice/synthesis/synthesis/conf/settings.py with the correct paths/db passwords, etc..
+-3DES file decryption by the web service is turned off by default.
+If you want that on, edit ~/myrestservice/synthesis/synthesis/controllers/docs.py to #use_encryption = True

 -ensure the mode is set to 'TEST' in conf/settings.py.
 This creates/wipes the db.
 Subsequent restarts should be in the 'PROD' mode, if you don't want data to be wiped each restart.